denisvieru9463767/bike-share-de-project/README.md

 ## Key Features
-ELT Pipeline: Extracts data from the GBFS API, loads it into PostgreSQL (Staging) and Snowflake (Warehouse), and transforms it using dbt.
+ELT Pipeline: Extracts data from the GBFS API, loads it into PostgreSQL (Staging) and ClickHouse (Analytics Warehouse), and transforms it using dbt.

 Orchestration: Apache Airflow schedules hourly ingestion jobs with robust dependency management.

-Data Modeling: Implements a Star Schema with Slowly Changing Dimensions (SCD) handling via dbt snapshots and incremental models.
-Snowflake was choosen for it's performance  as an OLAP engine powered DW versus traditional Postgres OLTP, where the staging data is stored.
-Using a DW with an OLAP engine speeds up significantly the querying from the BI tool perspective (Superset).
+Data Modeling: Implements a Star Schema with incremental models via dbt.
+ClickHouse was chosen for its exceptional performance as a self-hosted OLAP engine, providing blazing-fast analytical queries compared to traditional PostgreSQL OLTP where the staging data is stored.

 Visualization: Custom Apache Superset dashboard with deck.gl geospatial maps and cross-filtering capabilities.